PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 macOS
 ~~~~~

 Phaser Editor is distributed in macOS as an application (``.app`` folder).
 To run it the first time, you should right-click on the ``Phaser Editor 2D`` application and select ``Open``.
 This step is needed because the editor is not certified by Apple.
-The second time, you can run the editor with the a double click.
+The second time, you can run the editor with a double click.

 To run the editor in debug mode, you can execute the ``Debug.sh`` script in a terminal.